-Because Lyme and associated diseases are a complex problem for scientists, practitioners and patients, controversy abounds in the medical profession as to how best to diagnose and treat Lyme disease.
+Because Tick-borne Illnesses (example: Lyme Disease) and associated diseases are a complex problem for scientists, practitioners and patients, controversy abounds in the medical profession as to how best to diagnose and treat Tick-borne disease.
 For example, some physicians and health agencies deny even the existence of an entity called “chronic Lyme disease.”
 Additionally, different conclusions have been drawn from peer reviewed research on the disease fueling debate as to whether or whether not to use long-term treatment strategies.
 All of this has led to an environment in the medical community where there are two standards of care:

-1) Some physicians rely on a narrow definition of what Lyme disease is, how it should be diagnosed, and how it should be treated.
-(An example of this narrow view is the guidelines published by the Infectious Disease Society of America.)
-As a result these narrow guidelines, physicians will fail to diagnose some patients who actually have Lyme disease.
-Or, in cases where Lyme is a diagnosis, some physicians will prescribe short-term treatments.
-When these short-term treatments don’t produce sustained health or better outcomes for the patient, this leads to the conclusion that Lyme was not the problem and other diagnoses are given like fibromyalgia, chronic fatigue, MS, “post Lyme” syndrome, etc.
+1) Some physicians rely on a narrow definition of what Tick-borne illness is, how it should be diagnosed, and how it should be treated.
+As a result these narrow guidelines, physicians, at times, will fail to diagnose some patients who actually have Lyme disease or another tick-borne illness.
+Or, at times where Lyme is a diagnosis, some physicians will prescribe short-term treatments.
+If these short-term treatments don’t produce sustained health or better outcomes for the patient, this leads to the conclusion that Lyme was not the problem and other diagnoses are given like fibromyalgia, chronic fatigue, MS, “post Lyme” syndrome, etc.

-At NHIM, we have seen that successful treatment and good outcomes are a result of careful clinical diagnosis, a longer-term treatment plan, and consistent monitoring of the patient’s response to treatment.
+At NHIM, we have seen that successful treatment and good outcomes are a result of thorough clinical and laboratory diagnosis, a longer-term treatment plan when warranted, and consistent monitoring of the patient’s response to treatment.
 We agree with and see value in the International Lyme and Associated Diseases Medical Society’s (ILADS) guidelines for diagnosis and treatment.

 As a new patient, the concept of a “therapeutic alliance” between the caregiver and patient must again be emphasized.
 This means that the patient has to work with and become part of the medical team and takes responsibility for complying with the recommendations given.